Shuhua-Liu/cv-model-platform/QUICKSTART.md

 # Manually download model files
 # 1. Download from GitHub Releases
-# 2. Get from sources like Baidu Netdisk, etc.
+# 2. Get from sources like Bcvdu Netdisk, etc.
 # 3. Copy them to the correct directory
 ```